There are a number of options when it comes to paying for your assisted living costs. Our guide sets out the options to paying for care

 Some key questions you need to consider, from what the future holds perspective, if you are thinking about moving in to assisted living home, include:

-Taking into account the above questions should help you to form a clearer picture of your current situation and prospective future needs.
+Considering the above questions should help you form a clearer picture of your current situation and prospective future needs.

 You can then choose whether to opt for home care or assisted living.
-It’s worth noting that you can choose home care in the interim whilst you make a decision on which retirement assisted living homes to choose, or whether to move into assisted living at all.
+It’s worth noting that you can choose home care in the interim while deciding which retirement assisted living homes to choose or whether to move into assisted living at all.

 There is only one type of retirement assisted living – but all providers differ in their offering.
 Of course the location and environmental surroundings of assisted living facilities are different.